1924 Auckland Rugby League season

 The 1924 season of Auckland Rugby League was its 15th.
 Marist won the first grade championship for the first time in their history after defeating Devonport in the final by 20 points to 17 in front of a club record crowd of 17,000 at Carlaw Park.
 While City won the Roope Rooster competition for the 4th time.

 News

+Leys Institute were a 6th grade side and were affiliated with the Ponsonby club.

 First grade competition

 At a Management Committee meeting on 9 April, the Mangere United team, and Ellerslie clubs who had requested to enter senior teams in the First Grade competition were accepted, bringing the total number of teams to nine.
 The Mangere team registered its colours and green and black.
 The suggested format was one where after the first round the top six teams would continue while the bottom three teams would have other matches arranged for them.
 However all nine teams remained in the grade until the end of the season.
 The Mangere United team was a combined team from the Manukau and Mangere clubs.
 Both clubs retained their own identity in the junior grades.

 On the opening day of the season all four First Grade matches were played on Carlaw Park.
 The junior matches on the same day were postponed as the railway workers were on strike and there was no way for the players to reach the outer suburban grounds which were used for matches in these grades.